 BRP is a global leader in the design, development, manufacturing, distribution and marketing of powersports vehicles and marine products.
 The Company is a diversified manufacturer of powersports vehicles and marine products, providing enthusiasts with a variety of exhilarating, stylish and powerful products for year-round use on a variety of terrains.
-The Company's diversified portfolio of brands and products includes for Powersports: Can-Am ATVs, SSVs and 3WVs, Ski-Doo and Lynx snowmobiles, Sea-Doo PWCs and Rotax engines for karts, motorcycles and recreational aircraft.
-For Marine, the portfolio of brands and products includes Alumacraft, Manitou, Quintrex, Stacer and Savage boats, Rotax engines for jet boats and Evinrude outboard boat engines.
+The Company's diversified portfolio of brands and products includes for Powersports: Can-Am ATVs, SSVs and 3WVs, Ski-Doo and Lynx snowmobiles, Sea-Doo PWCs and pontoon boats as well as Rotax engines for karts, motorcycles and recreational aircraft.
+For Marine, the portfolio of brands and products includes Alumacraft, Manitou, Quintrex, Stacer and Savage boats and Rotax engines for jet boats.
 Additionally, the Company supports its line of products with a dedicated PA&A business.

-The Company employs more than 14,500 people mainly in manufacturing and distribution sites in Mexico, Canada, Austria, the United States, Finland and Australia.
-The Company sells its products in over 130 countries.
-The products are sold directly through a network of approximately 3,500 dealers in 21 countries as well as through approximately 190 distributors serving approximately 680 additional dealers.
+The Company employs close to 20,000 people mainly in manufacturing and distribution sites in Mexico, Canada, Austria, the United States, Finland and Australia.
+The Company sells its products in over 120 countries.
+The products are sold directly through a network of approximately 2,800 dealers in 21 countries, as well as through approximately 170 distributors serving approximately 460 additional dealers.